 at the turn of the millennium, i tried to muster up interest in a global meditation in the form of a world-wide OM chant. i made this publicity flier before access to the internet was so ubiquitous. i still feel just as strongly about the power of sound to harmonize the world...anyone up for joining me in howling some good vibes at the moon for 5 minutes starting at 11:55pm on thursday, wherever you may be?

 Thursday, May 14, 2009

 In 2002 I traveled to the Peruvian rainforest to meet with an “ayahuascero” – a shaman who works in particular with ayahuasca, a very powerful vision-enhancing elixir.
-For me, the plant medicine provided a range of extremely intense experiences.
-During one “journey” in particular, I travelled to another planet where Jesus was debarking from a spacecraft wearing a white sparkly Elvis costume.
+For me, the plant medicine provided a range of extremely intense experiences, mostly involving the procreative properties of sound.
+During one particular “journey”, I traveled to another planet where Jesus was debarking from a spacecraft wearing a white sparkly Elvis costume.
 He was also wearing sunglasses with an extra lens for the third eye.
 I said, “Nice glasses!” and Jesus replied, “Alyce, these are for you.”
-Since this experience I have been collecting old pairs of glasses from thrift shops with the intent to recreate the glasses in my vision.
-I’ve finally gotten around to assembling a few pairs – this is one of my favorites.
+Since this experience I have been collecting pairs of glasses and reassembling them in an effort to recreate the glasses in my vision.

 Monday, February 16, 2009